-3.4.1 Wear personal protective equipment properly; when working in summer or high temperature environment and wearing protective gowns, seafarers on duty should take shifts more frequently and keep hydrated to avoid heatstroke.

-3.4.2 At the port, wear masks and protective gloves when leaving the living quarters to work on deck area; avoid close contact with anyone with cold or flu-like symptoms; stay away from public area, livestock or wild animals;

-3.4.3 Take sufficient sleep.
-The reason is insufficient sleep does harm to the human brain's nerve system, brings about unstable emotions, results in low work efficiency and diminish the immunity function and eventually make people vulnerable to COVID-19;
+- 3.4.1 Wear personal protective equipment properly; when working in summer or high temperature environment and wearing protective gowns, seafarers on duty should bear in mind the work hour, take shifts as much as possible and keep hydrated to avoid heatstroke. - 3.4.2 At the port, wear masks and protective gloves when leaving the living quarters to work on deck area; avoid close contact with anyone with cold or flu-like symptoms; stay away from public area, livestock or wild animals; - 3.4.3 Take sufficient sleep.
+The reason is insufficient sleep does harm to the human brain's nerve system, brings about unstable emotions, results in low work efficiency and diminish the immunity function and eventually make people vulnerable to COVID-19; - 3.4.4.

-3.4.4.
 Maintain workout routine; keep adequate body weight and keep fit.